dylanonelson/medium_clone/README.md

 ## Implementation Timeline

-### Phase 1: Users and stories (~1 day)
+### Phase 1: Users and stories (~2 day)
-I will implement basic user authentication in Rails so that users can stay signed in on one computer.
-By the end of this phase, users will be able to create stories using a simple text form in a Rails view and view those stories in a simple Backbone view.
+I will implement basic user authentication in Rails so that users can log in from multiple computers simultaneously.
+Moving into Backbone, I will add story display and creation.
+By the end of this phase, users will be able to log in, create stories, and view them.

 [Details][phase-one]